 Allegations of child sexual abuse change a person’s life forever.
 From being required to register as a Megan’s Law offender to losing custody of your children, there are many serious consequences when you are charged with sexually abusing a child.

 Although the American justice system has a presumption of innocence, being innocent of an allegation of child molestation is often not enough to beat the abuse charges.
 In cases involving charges of child sexual abuse, there is usually no physical evidence that will help prove or disprove the child’s allegation.
 To successfully defeat a false allegation of abuse, it takes an experienced attorney who knows how to properly investigate the charges and fight to bring out the truth.
-The Pittsburgh lawyers of Bickerton and Bickerton have successfully defended clients falsely accused of child sexual abuse by thoroughly examining the evidence in the case and by consulting with experts trained in child sexual abuse cases.
+The Pittsburgh child abuse defense lawyer of Bickerton Law has successfully defended clients falsely accused of child sexual abuse by thoroughly examining the evidence in the case and by consulting with experts trained in child sexual abuse cases.

 Child Sexual Abuse Statues in Pennsylvania